 - Practicing meditation and yoga can promote mental and physical changes in the body

-- Exercising, getting restful sleep, having a healthy diet, confiding in friends and family and having healthy social activities can potentially reduce the effects of stress on your health
+- Exercising, getting good amounts of sleep, having a healthy diet and confiding in friends and family can help to reduce the effects of stress on your health

 Most of us have experienced some sort of stress in our lives, and the effects are not only mental but also physical.
 Being stressed can often leave us feeling 'run down' and reduce our immune system, making us easy targets for things like flu and colds and giving us other symptoms such as headaches, upset tummies, and insomnia.
-Stress can also cause changes to your menstrual cycle.
-Your monthly cycle is regulated by hormones, and if this balance is upset by something like stress, it can interfere with your period.
+Stress can also cause changes to your menstrual cycle and menstrual flow.
+Menstruation is regulated by hormones, and if this balance is upset by something like stress, it can interfere with your period.

 What is stress?

-Firstly, let’s debunk one myth: stress is not necessarily a ‘bad’ thing.
-Without this brilliant ability to feel stress, humankind wouldn’t have survived, and wouldn't continue to survive.
-Our cavemen ancestors, for example, used the onset of stress to alert them to a potential danger, such as a sabre-toothed tiger.
+Firstly, let’s debunk one myth: stress is not always a ‘bad’ thing.
+Without the ability to feel stress, humans wouldn’t have survived or continue to survive.
+Our cavemen ancestors, for example, used the onset of stress to alert them to a potential danger, such as a tiger!

-- FIGHT: When your body goes into a state of stress, we may feel agitated and aggressive towards others; this can be due to our bodies’ natural reaction being “fight”.
-This can be a helpful reaction to ward off predators, but in unnecessary situations, it can negatively affect relationships and ruin reputation
+- FIGHT: When your body goes into a state of stress, we may feel angry towards others; this can be due to our bodies’ natural reaction being “fight”.
+This can be a helpful reaction to ward off predators, but in situations that it isn't needed, it can harm relationships.

 - FLIGHT: Some of us remove ourselves from situations instead of tackling them.
-This is a sign of the “flight” survival instinct; a function that can save our lives if we find ourselves in dangerous surroundings.
-However, in everyday life, this natural instinct can lead to stressful situations escalating, and increase our stress levels when we realise the stressor isn’t going away and we need to face it.
+This is a sign of the “flight” instinct; a function that can save our lives if we find ourselves in a dangerous situation.
+However, in everyday life, this natural instinct can increase our stress levels when we realise the stressor isn’t going away and we need to face it.

 Why can stress stop your period?

 The stress hormone cortisol impacts how much oestrogen and progesterone you produce.
-If you have too much cortisol it can affect everything from the flow and length of your cycle, as well as when it’s due to arrive, and even cause it to completely stop temporarily.
+If you have too much cortisol it can affect everything from the flow and length of your cycle, as well as when it’s due to arrive, and even cause it to completely stop.